A topic from the subject of Organic Chemistry in Chemistry.

 Basic Concepts

 • Structure: Alcohols and ethers are polar compounds.
-The hydroxyl group of an alcohol can form hydrogen bonds with other molecules, while the ether linkage of an ether can form dipole-dipole interactions.
-These interactions affect the physical and chemical properties of alcohols and ethers.
+The hydroxyl group of an alcohol can form hydrogen bonds with other molecules, resulting in higher boiling points compared to ethers of similar molecular weight.
+The ether linkage of an ether can form dipole-dipole interactions.

 Equipment and Techniques